Meta Clustering for Collaborative Learning: Method

 \section{Method}

-The intuition of our method is that, for any pair of learners, if their sub-datasets correspond to the same data generating function, then their estimated functions (e.g. by cross validation within each sub-dataset) should perform similarly when applied to each other's sub-dataset.
-We propose the following three-step method where learners communicate with each other on their estimated regression functions.
-The method may be used as a pre-screening step for identifying relevant collaborators for downstream collaborative learning.
+The intuition of our method is that if two sub-datasets are from the same or similar data generating function, a modeling procedure should produce similar results on the two sub-datasets.
+We propose the following three-step method named \textbf{S}elect-\textbf{E}xchange-\textbf{C}luster (SEC), where learners communicate with their estimated regression functions.